 Minting NFTs

-When ever you hear the word ‘minting’ in the context of NFTs, understand that the one that you are trying to purchase, whether that’s a JPEG or an MP3, it’s not an NFT yet.
+Whenever you hear the word ‘minting’ in the context of NFTs, understand that the one that you are trying to purchase, whether that’s a JPEG or an MP3, is not an NFT yet.
 It’s not a one-of-a-kind thing yet.

 The process of converting an art (or anything) into an NFT is called minting.
 Understand that minting is like adding a special stamp that says, “It’s unique!”